At our office, these non-surgical procedures are minimally invasive and may only include a local anesthetic:

 Since the PRP is produced from the patient’s own blood, there is very little risk for complications with this procedure.
 There is always a risk of infection with any type of injection, but most patients undergo this procedure with no problems.

 Your doctor can help you figure out if this procedure is right for you.
 If you are interested in learning more about platelet-rich plasma injections, please call us today to schedule an appointment.

 We continue to closely monitor our patients while collaborating with other field-leading colleagues to determine optimal preparations and applications.
 With experience, we now know that joints, tendons, muscles and nerves each require specific and unique formulations for best results which are routinely incorporated into our treatments.

 For more information please click on the links below.
-As a Foot and Ankle specialist, Dr. DiNucci continues to get trained on regenerative medicine routinely.
+As a Foot and Ankle specialist–Dr. DiNucci continues to advance his education of these treatments routinely.
 Please feel free call our office if you have any questions or to make an appointment at 480-342-9999